mdolab/niceplots/niceplots/styles/README.md

 ### File contents

-There are only two niceplots-specific stylesheet requirements:
+There are only two NicePlots-specific stylesheet requirements:

 1. The color cycle is specified using the `axes.prop_cycle` rcParam.
 2. The name of each color in the color cycle is specified in the `keymap.help` rcParam.